elsampsa/valkka-examples/docs/_build/html/_sources/lesson_4.rst.txt

 .. include:: snippets/lesson_4_a_client_opencv.py_

-Here the main difference to the previous example is, that the image data is reshaped.
-After this, some gaussian blur is applied to the image.
+After receiving the RGB frame, some gaussian blur is applied to the image.
 Then it is visualized using openCV's own "high-gui" infrastructure.
 If everything went ok, you should see a blurred image of your video once in a second.

 Start this script *after* starting the server side script (server side must also be running).

-(an older version of this code snippet is available :download:`[here]<snippets/lesson_4_a_client_opencv_0_11_0.py>`)

 Client side: API level 1